asteroid-lang/asteroid/docs/Reference Guide.rst

       Converts a given input to an integer.
 If a base value is specified then the resulting integer is in the corresponding base.

+**toplevel** ()
+      Returns true if flow of control is in the "toplevel" module, that is, the module with which the the interpreter was called; otherwise it will return false.

 **toreal** x
       Returns the input as a real number.